History of Forest School

 Forest School is a concept that began life in this country in the late 1990’s, and is widely used in schools and forests up and down the country and was adapted from a Scandinavian approach to learning.

 In the mid 1990’s a group of nursery nurse students and lecturers from Bridgewater College, Somerset visited Denmark and witnessed the benefits of the Danish Forest Schools firsthand.
 They were so inspired that they brought the concept back to the UK and started what is now recognised as ‘Forest School’.

-Children who work in Forest School appear to show a greater level of consideration to their peers and those who have regular exposure to Forest School have been shown to have few sick days, this may be due to the less stressful learning environment which has been shown to have an impact on the immune system.
+Children who work in Forest School appear to show a greater level of consideration to their peers and those who have regular exposure to Forest School have been shown to have fewer sick days, evidence suggests that exposure to the outdoors has a positive impact on mental wellbeing and general health, this may be due to the less stressful learning environment which has been shown to have an impact on the immune system.
 Participants gain confidence in their own ability and an increased level of self-esteem.
 Kinaesthetic learners are particularly suited to learning in this woodland, outdoor environment